discordjs/guide/guide/command-handling/adding-features.md

 };
 ```
 ::: tip
-You Can Export Anything In Module.exports and call it in help
+You can export anything in `module.exports` object and access it later.
 :::

 You're going to need your prefix variable a couple times inside this command, so make sure to require that at the very top of the file (outside of the `module.exports` bit).